natcap/invest.users-guide/source/scenic_quality.rst

 - :investspec:`scenic_quality.scenic_quality structure_path` These may represent structures such as aquaculture netpens or wave energy facilities.
 If you wish to include features with a larger footprint, such as clear-cuts, convert polygons to a grid of evenly spaced points.

   The model will compute a viewshed for each feature separately and aggregate them into a combined viewshed.
-The user can specify up to three fields (all fields are optional) to assign a maximum viewing distance, a viewshed importance coefficient, or a viewpoint height to each feature:
+The user can specify up to three fields (all fields are optional) to assign a maximum viewing distance, a viewshed importance coefficient, or a viewpoint height to each feature.

   Fields:

   - :investspec:`scenic_quality.scenic_quality structure_path.fields.radius`
   - :investspec:`scenic_quality.scenic_quality structure_path.fields.weight`
   - :investspec:`scenic_quality.scenic_quality structure_path.fields.height`

 - :investspec:`scenic_quality.scenic_quality dem_path` Used to determine areas within the AOI’s land-seascape where features impacting scenic quality are visible.
 The model runs at the resolution of this raster.